Exubera Side Effects

 Generic Name: insulin inhalation, rapid acting

-Note: This page contains information about the side effects of insulin inhalation, rapid acting.
-Some of the dosage forms included on this document may not apply to the brand name Exubera.
+Note: This document contains side effect information about insulin inhalation, rapid acting.
+Some of the dosage forms listed on this page may not apply to the brand name Exubera.

 For the Consumer

 Applies to insulin inhalation, rapid acting: inhalation aerosol powder